CactuarBen/IU_Project/README.md

 Back-end: Node.js (server-side) with Express.js framework, MongoDB, and Mongoose (store user data).
 API: Stoic Quotes API for fetching quotes to display in the front end.
 Tools: Microsoft Visual Studio Code, Git, and GitHub.

+# Installation guide
+1) Install Node.js from the website: https://nodejs.org/en (you can check the version in the IDE terminal by writing "node -v"
+2) Initialise Node.js using the command "npm init -y"
+3) Install dependecies necessary for the server to run: npm install express body-parser sqlite3 nodemailer crypto bcrypt mongoose cors node-fetch
+4)